 Legend Description Connected The port is connected to a device that is powered up.
+Connected & Powered The port is connected to a powered device (PD) that is receiving PoE from the switch.
+Disabled The port is disabled.
+Error An error occurred on the port.
 Available The port is not connected to a device but is available.
-1G SFP Fiber Port The port is a 1G SFP fiber port that can accept an SFP transceiver module.
-Authorized The port authentication mode is Authorized (see Port authentication on page 44).
-Connected & Powered The port is connected to a powered device (PD) that is receiving PoE from the switch.
 10G SFP+ Fiber Port The port is a 10G SFP+ fiber port that can accept an SFP or SFP+ transceiver module.
-PoE The port is a PoE port.
-Depending on the switch model, the port can provide PoE+ or both PoE+ and PoE++.
-Unauthorized The port authentication mode is Unauthorized (see Port authentication on page 44).
-Disabled The port is disabled.
 Blocked The port is blocked.
 That is, STP blocked the port to prevent a loop.
-PoE Disabled PoE is disabled on the port (see Disable PoE for one or more interfaces on page 37).
+Admin Down The port is administratively down.
+1G SFP Fiber Port The port is a 1G SFP fiber port that can accept an SFP transceiver module. РоЕ The port is a PoE port.
+Depending on the switch model, the port can provide PoE+ or both PoE+ and PoE++.
+PoE Disabled PoE is disabled on the port (see Disable PoE for one or more interfaces on page 50).
+LAG The port is member of a LAG (see Link Aggregation on page 33).
+Authorized The port authentication mode is Authorized (see Port authentication on page 63).
+Unauthorized The port authentication mode is Unauthorized (see Port authentication on page 63).
+VLAN Trunk The port functions as a VLAN trunk.
+That is, the port is a tagged port that processes tagged VLAN traffic.
+Auto Trunk The port functions as an Auto-Trunk (see Auto-Trunk overview on page 27).